ZDDduesseldorf/chatting-chatbots/chatbots/sara_lacoste/README.md

-# GPT Chatbot “Sara Lacoste”
+# Transformer Chatbot Sara Lacoste

 _Authors: Paul Kretschel, Kevin Zielke_

 Chatbot system based on the transformer architecture published in [_Attention is all you need_](https://arxiv.org/abs/1706.03762) (2017).

-Why “Sara Lacoste”?
+**Sara Lacoste** was the name "chosen" by one of the better performing models we trained with this system:

 ![Birth of Sara Lacoste](https://github.com/ZDDduesseldorf/chatting-chatbots/blob/optimus_fine/chatbots/transformer_chatbot/docs/birth-of-sara-lacoste.png)

-## Training
+## Prepare Data

 Create a CSV file containing your training data set and save it to `./data/<dataset-name>.csv`.
-The CSV file needs to use semicolons (;) as seperators and has to be in the following format:
+The CSV file has to be in the following format and use semicolons (;) as seperators:

 | Input | Output |
 | - | - |